Break it Down: Choose the best legal accounting software for your firm

 Understand Solutions from 30,000 feet

 Practice Management?
-A big decision to make early on is whether you want all-in-one practice management software or best-in-breed billing and accounting software.
-The best thing about practice management software is that it is fully integrated.
+A big decision to make early on is whether you want all-in-one practice management software or best-in-breed legal billing and accounting software.
+The best thing about law firm practice management software is that it is fully integrated.
 The worst thing is it tends to be just OK at everything, not great at anything.
 With this mix, all-in-one software has a hard time meeting the needs of mid-size firms (our founder experienced this pain in years of using practice management software at his mid-size firm).

 The reasons for this are not hard to understand.
 Remember the exercise you just went through mapping out your users’ needs?
 Imagine you are now expanding that to document and email management, calendar and docketing, case management and so on.
-The bigger and more diverse your firm is, the less likely a practice management tool will fulfill all of your must-haves.
+The bigger and more diverse your firm is, the less likely a law firm practice management tool will fulfill all of your must-haves.
 This is not to say that some firms will not find the benefits of tight integration to outweigh the negatives, but understand it is rare.
-Most mid-size firms choose best-of-breed.
+Most mid-size law firms choose best-of-breed.

 Accounting Platform or Built-In?
 The next big decision is whether to choose an industry-standard accounting platform, like QuickBooks Online, or a tool with a built-in accounting system.
 A platform like QuickBooks has a lot of advantages (that’s why LeanLaw relies exclusively on QuickBooks):